zotonic/zotonic/doc/ref/services/service_search.rst

 Parameters
 ----------

-You can enter all parameters that are in the standard :ref:`manual-datamodel-query-model`.
+You can enter all parameters that are in the standard :ref:`guide-datamodel-query-model`.

 Besides, the following parameters exist: